Updated on February 23, 2022

-Naturally it’s always good to have a steady influx of leads coming into your sales funnel.
-However a lead must represent potential value for your business.
+Naturally, it’s always good to have a steady influx of leads coming into your sales funnel.
+However, a lead must represent potential value for your business.
 Let’s say a lead is interested but they are working for a company that doesn’t match your preferred ideal customer profile.
 This means there is no benefit for you in investing time and effort as they are not your target audience.
 Even though keeping the lead flow should be a priority for you and your marketing team, remember the golden rule, focus on lead quality instead of quantity.

 Not every lead is the same.
 Leads interact and engage with your brand in different ways and represent different values for your business.
 Someone landing on your homepage is a strong indicator that they are interested in your product.
-Afterwards, they then check out the pricing page which is a clear sign they are ready to talk business.
+Afterward, they then check out the pricing page which is a clear sign they are ready to talk business.
 This tells your marketing team which leads are ready for the next stage in the sales funnel.

 Lead scoring helps you assign each action a lead can make when engaging with your brand.
 Assign a specific value based on actions a lead can make.
 Then track their level of engagement and when they reach a value threshold transfer them to the sales team.
 By scoring your leads you can see which of them are a good fit for you and your business.

 The process of lead nurture is focused on developing and reinforcing the relationship between your brand with your leads.
-Just like any good relationship, you need to keep in touch and show them they are on your mind, but don’t overdo it otherwise you might come off as needy.
+Just like any good relationship, you need to keep in touch and show them they are on your mind but don’t overdo it otherwise you might come off as needy.
 So to translate this bad analogy into something cohesive, the point is that you have to maintain lead interaction and keep them engaged.

 Nurture your leads at every stage of the funnel with personalized emails and content tailored to their interests.
-Since they’ve already engaged with your brand and marketing content you have a good idea what they prefer and what type of information they might be looking for.
+Since they’ve already engaged with your brand and marketing content you have a good idea of what they prefer and what type of information they might be looking for.

 Creating tailored content